-Selder linseed oil paints can be used indoor and outside using a brush, a sprayer or a roller on all substrates - from wood to metal.
-They remain durable and fine practically forever when you prime and paint as described in this work manual and perform simple maintenance measures.
+Selder linseed oil paints remain durable and fine when you prime and paint according to the work manual and perform the simple maintenance measures described there.

-They differ from alkyd oil paints and other synthetic paints in that they penetrate the surface structure of the substrate, adhere permanently and “breathe”, i.e., are permeable to water vapour but not to liquid water.
-Therefore no condensation accumulates under the coat of paint and it doesn't flake off.
+Our linseed oil paints penetrate into the surface structure of the substrate, adhere permanently and "breathe", i. e., lets water vapor through but not liquid water.
+Therefore, condensate does not collect under the paint layer and the paint does not flake off.

 Download the work manual in PDF here or read it below.